Daisaku Ikeda: A Biographical Sketch

 Ikeda was born in Tokyo, Japan, on January 2, 1928, the fifth of eight children, to a family of seaweed farmers.
-Growing up during World War II, he endured firsthand the suffering and devastation of war, including the death of his eldest brother who was killed in action in Burma.
+Growing up during World War II, he endured firsthand the suffering and devastation of war, including the death of his eldest brother who was killed in action in Burma (present-day Myanmar).
 This experience as a teenager gave birth to a lifelong passion to work for peace and root out the fundamental causes of human conflict.

 In 1947, at the age of 19, he encountered Buddhism through a meeting with Josei Toda (1900–58), educator, pacifist and leader of the Soka Gakkai.
 Toda had been imprisoned during the war together with his mentor Tsunesaburo Makiguchi (1871–1944).
 Both had held firm to their religious convictions in the face of oppression by the military authorities who imposed State Shinto ideology on the population as a means of sanctifying their war of aggression, and Makiguchi had died in prison.
-Toda’s resolve to stand up to the military authorities impressed Ikeda, who would later write, “The words of a person who had suffered imprisonment for his convictions carried a special weight.
-I felt intuitively that I could trust him.”1
+Toda's resolve to stand up to the militarist regime impressed Ikeda, who would later write, "The words of a person who had suffered imprisonment for his convictions carried a special weight.
+I felt intuitively that I could trust him."
+1

-Toda was engaged in the process of rebuilding the Soka Gakkai, which Toda founded together with his mentor and fellow educator Makiguchi and which had been all but destroyed as a result of wartime persecution.
+Toda was engaged in the process of rebuilding the Soka Gakkai, which he had founded together with his mentor and fellow educator Makiguchi and which had been all but destroyed as a result of wartime persecution.
 Ikeda shared Toda’s conviction that the philosophy of Nichiren Buddhism, with its focus on the limitless potential of the individual human being, could help revive society in the devastation of post-war Japan.
 A process of inner-directed personal transformation known as human revolution that allows each individual to take responsibility for their own life and achieve happiness, while at the same time, positively influencing their immediate environment and community.

-Although Ikeda’s association with Toda lasted only ten years, he describes his mentorship by Toda as the defining experience of his life and the source of everything he has done and become.
+Although Ikeda's association with Toda lasted only 10 years, he describes his mentorship by Toda as the defining experience of his life and the source of everything he has done and become.